 Grading is carried out according to local or international standards.
-The Organisation for Economic Co-operation and Development (OECD) has produced a booklet (Anon.
-1995b) giving standards according to cultivar, size, shape, colour and blemishes.
+The Organisation for Economic Co-operation and Development (OECD) produced a booklet (Anon, 1995) giving standards according to cultivar, size, shape, colour and blemishes, including chilling injury incurred during transport.